serotracker/iit-backend/README.md

 Note that you can use `~/` as a shorthand for `/home/<YOUR_USERNAME>` e.g. `cd ~/` is equivalent to `cd /home/<YOUR_USERNAME>`.

-Make sure to check out [this guide](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) to avoid Git reporting a large number of modified files that have no actual differences.
+Make sure to look at this [this guide](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-git-line-ending-issues-in-containers-resulting-in-many-modified-files) to avoid Git reporting a large number of modified files that have no actual differences.
 In short, by running `git config --global core.autocrlf input` in a WSL terminal, you can avoid a known issue where Visual Studio Code's version control tools show an excessive number of modified lines.
 Alternatively, you can simply use the [Github Desktop app](https://desktop.github.com/) instead of the built source control tools built into Visual Studio Code.

 ## Environment Configuration